Abhi514583/75-day-onemore-challenge/README.md

 - **Clean & Minimal** - Focus on the challenge, not complexity
 - **Consistent UI** - Same design language across all screens
 - **Smooth Animations** - Delightful user experience
-- **Progress-Focused** - Always show where you are in the 75-day journey
+- **Progress-Focused** - Track your daily improvements and milestones

 ## 🏆 Milestones